Japanese Writing Conventions | Punctuation, Brackets, and Number Formatting

 The presence or absence of a comma can completely change a sentence's meaning.
 A famous example is "ここではきものをぬいでください" - which can mean either "Please remove your footwear here" (ここで、はきものを) or "Please remove your kimono here" (ここでは、きものを) depending on comma placement.

 The guideline of inserting commas when sentences exceed 40–50 characters relates to human short-term memory capacity.
+In cognitive psychology, the number of information chunks a person can process at once is said to be 7±2.
 When a sentence is too long, readers forget the beginning by the time they reach the end.
 Commas serve as signals telling the reader's brain "you may process the information up to this point."

 Common Mistakes